eventespresso/event-espresso-core/docs/AA--Javascript-in-EE/higher-order-components/with-money.md

 # `withMoney`
 This Higher Order Component allows implementors to wrap a provided Component so that designated props are converted to [`Money` value objects](../value-objects/money.md).

 The usefulness of this applies to when you have a Component that works with `Money` value objects but you don't want client code to have to worry about generating those from primitives to use the component.
-It also then becomes much more predictable to create leaf components that explicity require `Money` value objects for props related to money.
+It also then becomes much more predictable to create leaf components that explicitly require `Money` value objects for props related to money.

 ## Arguments
 ### `propNameMap`